If you have been laid off or have lost your job, an installment loan can help you pay your rent or mortgage, pay your car loan or lease, and more.

 It’s easy to panic when you are laid off or lose your job.
 It can be scary for many, as you don’t know where the money you need to support yourself and your family is going to come from.
 That being said, you mustn’t jump into a larger loan than you need, which can cause more issues for you down the line.

 Make a list of everything you must pay for during the period you are unemployed.
 Is everything on that list things that you absolutely need?
 Is there anything that you can do without?
 What is the smallest amount you can take out that will cover all of your most important expenses?

-Finally, the most important question to ask yourself when taking out a loan is how you will pay it back.
-Although this is important for any borrower to think about, it’s especially important for those who do not know where their next paycheck will be and where their future income will be coming from.
+Finally, the most important question to ask yourself when taking out a loan is how to repay it.
+Although this is important for any borrower to think about, it’s especially important for those who do not know where their next paycheck will be and where their future income will come from.

-If you find yourself unemployed and in need of an installment loan, you must first come up with a plan for how to pay it back.
+If you find yourself unemployed and need an installment loan, you must first devise a plan for how to pay it back.
 Borrowers should have a plan for future income so that the balance can be paid.
 If this step is missed and the loan defaults, it can lead to much more financial hardship for the borrower.

-There are many reasons why someone who has become unemployed may want to take out an installment loan, and there are many different ways they can utilize it.
+There are many reasons why someone who has become unemployed may want to take out an installment loan, and they can utilize it in many different ways.
 Here are a couple of great ways to use an installment loan if you find yourself unemployed: